VikingRobotics/2014_Base/README.md

 * Programming team meetings!
 615 every night.
 * Ensure photoswitches get set to 4 inches apart.
-* Add a manual reset.
+* Test manual reset.
+We wrote code, but never tested it on the robot.
 This is in case the hall effects get disconnected for some reason.
-Should add to sunshine preset (button 4)
+Should add to sunshine preset (button 4).
+* Put in software lock on pickup so shooter won't shoot
 * Develop autonomous plans.
 We should have multiple
 * Test/tune autonomous.
 Encoders!
 Can we use em?
 * Figure out LiveWindow.
 This could help a lot with debugging.
 RobotPy doesn't like the C++ style calls.
   Not sure how to make this work.
-* Get vision processing working to detect when goal is hot.
-We have the processing.
-Now we need to make the communication to the robot work
 * Modify SmartDashboard code and template to be helpful for drivers

 * Add [motor safety feature to shooter?](http://wpilib.screenstepslive.com/s/3120/m/7912/l/79730-using-the-motor-safety-feature)